Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Empirical Evaluation

 \subsubsection{Baselines}

 We contribute a simple set of baselines for benchmarking purposes.
-The first baseline, \emph{MeanShift}, estimates and compares the mean feature values of the distributions, i.e.\ $R_i = (\mathbb{E}[x] - \mathbb{E}[y])^2_i$.
+The first baseline, \emph{MeanShift}, estimates and compares the mean feature values of the distributions, i.e.~$R_i = (\mathbb{E}[x] - \mathbb{E}[y])^2_i$.
 This baseline does not consider the model and only looks at the means of the datasets.
-The second baseline, \emph{Occlusion}, attributes according to the effect of removing one dimension on the original Wasserstein distance, i.e.\ $R_i = \mathcal{W}_p(x, y) - \mathcal{W}_p(x_{:,-i}, y_{:,-i})$, where $x_{:,-i}$ denotes the samples after removing the $i$th dimension (and likewise for $y$).
+The second baseline, \emph{Occlusion}, attributes according to the effect of removing one dimension on the original Wasserstein distance, i.e.~$R_i = \mathcal{W}_p(x, y) - \mathcal{W}_p(x_{:,-i}, y_{:,-i})$, where $x_{:,-i}$ denotes the samples after removing the $i$th dimension (and likewise for $y$).
 This baseline is highly localized and cannot comprehend the more global effect of removing multiple input features.
 Moreover, this baseline requires solving the optimal transport function $d$ times (once for every feature removal), which is computationally expensive for large problems.
 Our last baseline, \textit{Coupling}, looks at the coupling distribution $\gamma^\star$ obtained as a byproduct of calculating the Wasserstein distance.
 It attributes the distances (assumed to be Euclidean) between the coupled instances to the input features and averages the results over the data.
 Up to a global scaling factor on the explanation, this baseline is an ablation of \mname{} with its hyperparameters fixed to $\alpha=1$ and $\beta=2$.
+In \supp{F}, we theoretically analyze the computational and memory requirements of the evaluated methods and present empirical runtime results.